 In a part of the country where Scandinavian influence is heavy, Minnesota is home to a few Scandinavian bakeries.
-Lately, though, few do Scandinavian as well as Anoka’s Swedish Crown Bakery.
-Perhaps that’s because co-owner and head chef Eva Sabet is a native of Sweden.
-Sabet and her staff roll out daily offerings that also include gluten-free and vegan options.
+However, few do Scandinavian as well as Anoka’s Krown Bakery & Eatery.
+Co-owners Sharaya Mickelson and Madi McCormick are keeping the Scandinavian tradition alive.
+Perhaps that’s because Madi spent over seven years working under renowned Scandinavian chef Eva Sabet.
+Madi and company roll out daily offerings that include gluten-free and vegan options.
 Put the almond and cheese sweet rolls on your bucket list.

 A neighborhood spot opened in 2010 by acclaimed chef John Kraus, Patisserie 46 brings the flair of a French boulangerie to an unpretentious corner in South Minneapolis.
 The bakery (ranked 26th in the U.S. by the Daily Meal) offers a regular selection of breads, inlcluding, of course, baguette, as well as a sweets menu that ranges from eclairs to cofections like fleur de sel caramels.